progval/Supybot-plugins/SupySandbox/README.md

-<strong>SupySandbox is currently deprecated, do not use this plugin.</strong>
+SupySandbox is currently deprecated, do not use this plugin.

 # SupySandbox